TobiasRoland/100-examples-of-monads/JavaStream.md

 but it IS important to understand if you want to use Streams in practice.

 * NUMBER ONE: You can only use a Stream once.
 If you try to use it again, everything will break.
 Just don't.
 * NUMBER TWO: Streams are only evaluated once you call specific methods on them.
+ You should look these up before using streams.
 * NUMBER THREE: Use them only for transformations, filterings and reductions.
 Do not modify the objects you're working on... even if it seems like a good idea at the time.